annasimps979-jpg/www.lastodyssey.net/Characters/Archetypes/Ranger.md

 ## Talents

 **[Striker](../../Characters/Jobs/Striker):** True Strike.
-When you use a physical attack against a Hunted enemy, you may remove the Hunted status effect in order to guarantee that you hit regardless of the result of the hit die.
+When you use a physical attack against a Hunted enemy, you may remove the Hunted status in order to guarantee that you hit regardless of the result of the hit die.

 **[Caster](../../Characters/Jobs/Caster):** Detonate.
 When an enemy triggers the effect of Lay Trap, you may use a single-target magical attack against them rather than a basic attack.
 When you do so, you may roll the hit die twice and choose the result you prefer.